mswider/Monitor/README.md

 ## Usage
 ### Setup
-To install the dependencies, run the command below:
+Install dependencies with this command:
 ```bash
 npm install
 ```
-Next, build the frontend code with this command:
+Next, build the code:
 ```bash
 npm run build
 ```
 Finally, you might also want to make a folder to keep backups in.

 ### Running
-To start the server without any parameters, run the command below:
+Start the server without any parameters by running the command below:
 ```bash
 npm start
 ```